alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 1. Navigate to `ansible --> roles --> baseconfig --> vars`
 2. Open up the `main.yml` file
-3. copy and paste the following code. https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/base-vars.yml
+3. copy and paste the following code.
+4.
+https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/base-vars.yml
+4. Save the file `Cmd+S`
-4. Your file should look like this.
+5. Your file should look like this.

     ![ansiblerole](/images/ansible-301.png)